- Insurance is an affordable way to protect yourself and your family against risks - like a large financial loss

 - The amount of debt you carry

-The single biggest mistake people make with insurance is to assume that because they have insurance in place they are properly protected.
-The truth is that you need to evaluate your situation, understand the risks you face (and what that would mean financially for your family), and get the right insurance.
+The single biggest mistake people make is to assume they are adequately protected because they have insurance in place.
+The truth is, you need to evaluate your situation, understand the risks you might face (and what that would mean financially for your family), and get the right insurance.

 Here are the types of insurance policies you need to protect your health, income, and your family from the unexpected in life.

-Most of us get our health insurance through our employer.
-The big decision is typically between a traditional health plan which gives you access to flexible spending accounts (FSAs) for dependent care and general healthcare and high-deductible plans that give you access to a health savings account (HSA).
+Most of us get our health insurance through our employers.
+The big decision is typically between a traditional health plan that gives you access to flexible spending accounts (FSAs) for dependent care and general healthcare and high-deductible plans, which provide access to a health savings account (HSA).

 For most families, especially those with younger children, the traditional plans can make more sense as they may have lower deductibles and will cover more of your expenses even before hitting the full deductible.
 If you choose a traditional plan, make sure you take advantage of the FSAs to cover dependent care (like daycare) and other expenses with pre-tax money.

-Another benefit provided primarily by employers.
-Most companies will offer both short-term and long-term disability options.
+Disability Insurance is another benefit provided primarily by employers.
+Most companies will offer both short-term and long-term options.
 Short-term benefits replace your income for a few weeks or months until your long-term benefits kick in.
 If you have a strong emergency fund, you may be able to skip the short-term coverage.

 Long-term disability insurance is a must for everyone.
 You need to know what part of your income is covered (base pay or base and bonus), what the maximum monthly payment is, how long you would have to wait for benefits to start, and whether or not your benefits would be taxable (you can choose in some cases).

-There are three types of policies most families need.
-These are automobile, homeowners (or renters) and an excess liability policy (also called an umbrella).
+P&C insurance protects the things you own.
+There are three types of policies most families need: automobile, homeowners (or renters), and an excess liability policy (also called umbrella insurance).

 For automobile and homeowners, you are essentially looking to protect against damage to property – your car, the other driver's car, or your home – and liability due to an injury – aptly called liability coverage.
 The amount of coverage you need should be discussed with an insurance agent or a financial planner that can help identify your risks and appropriate coverage.

 An umbrella policy provides liability protection above and beyond what your auto and homeowners might provide.
-These policies are typically very affordable given they are like back-up plans for your home and auto coverage.
-They usually come in $1,000,000 increments so you can get a lot of coverage quite easily.
+These policies are typically very affordable, given they are like backup plans for your home and auto coverage.
+They usually come in $1 million increments, so you can easily get a lot of coverage.

-Your insurance coverage needs to be evaluated periodically, and when there are any major life events or milestones (marriage, kids, new home or car), to make sure you and your family are properly protected.
+To ensure you and your family are properly protected, your insurance coverage needs to be evaluated periodically and when there are any major life events or milestones (marriage, kids, new home, or car).
 Reviewing your coverage at least once per year is a smart move.
-You don’t want to find out you have a shortfall or gap in coverage after you experience a financial loss.
+You don't want to find out you have a shortfall or gap in coverage after you experience a financial loss.